Shivamkumarsingh/DeviseAuthentication/README.md

 # DeviseAuthentication
-Authentication of user model using Devise gem
+Authentication of user model using Devise gem in ruby on rails framework